Super Sidekicks 3: The Next Glory: Reception

-Super Sidekicks 3: The Next Glory proved popular among players and received positive reception from critics, however most reviewers felt that the game was a mere update rather than a true sequel to Super Sidekicks 2, with some regarding it as inferior to the previous release.
+Super Sidekicks 3: The Next Glory proved popular among players and received positive reception from critics, but most reviewers felt that the game was a mere update rather than a true sequel to Super Sidekicks 2, with some regarding it as inferior to the previous release.
 In Japan, Game Machine listed Super Sidekicks 3 on their April 15, 1995 issue as being the tenth most-popular arcade game at the time.
 In North America, RePlay reported it was the ninth most-popular arcade game at the time.
 Electronic Gaming Monthly's two sports reviewers praised the Neo Geo AES version for its graphics, sound, and particularly the easy playability.
 Andreas Knauf of MAN!AC commended the visual and sound designs, stating that the title was an updated version of "an excellent soccer game".
 Stefan Hellert of Mega Fun similarly commended the graphics and sound but felt that the title was almost the same as the second Super Sidekicks.
 Likewise, Ralph Karels of Video Games remarked that the designers took the second Super Sidekicks entry and implemented minimal improvements in various gameplay areas.

-Stephan Girlich of Play Time gave positive remarks to the audiovisual presentation, however he stated that Super Sidekicks 3 would prove uninteresting for players of previous Super Sidekicks titles but accessible for newcomers.
-Christophe Delpierre of Player One commented very positively about the graphics, animations, sound and playability.
-GamePro's Scary Larry called it "a fun, fast-paced game that will appeal to fans and nonfans alike."
+Stephan Girlich of Play Time gave positive remarks to the audiovisual presentation, but stated that Super Sidekicks 3 would prove uninteresting for players of previous Super Sidekicks titles but accessible for newcomers.
+Christophe Delpierre of Player One commented positively about the graphics, animations, sound and playability.
+GamePro's Scary Larry called it "a fun, fast-paced game that will appeal to fans and nonfans alike".
 Larry particularly praised the graphics and the "quick and intuitive" control interface.
 Micromanía's F.D.L. reviewed the Neo Geo CD version criticized the long loading times but praised the addictive gameplay with multiple options and presentation.
-Next Generation reviewed the Neo-Geo version of the game, rating it two stars out of five, and stated that "If there were no other soccer games out there, this one would probably be considered great, but..."
+Next Generation reviewed the Neo-Geo version of the game, and gave two stars out of five.
+Although they were positive to graphics and some additions, such as the "chance" window, they felt that the gameplay lacks an excitement and called the title "average".
 Javier Iturrioz of Superjuegos praised the presentation, sound effects and responsive controls but remarked the music to be the most neglected aspect, stating that the game preserved elements from the Super Sidekicks 2 while improving the base gameplay.